To reach the Box Office, call 802.296.7000.

 Advisory: Ages 15 and up for subject matter.

-10 AM performances is a student matinee, also available for public sale.
+The 10 AM performance is a student matinee, also available for public sale.

-Music and Lyrics by Benny Anderson & Bjorn Ulvaeus
+Music and Lyrics by Benny Andersson & Bjorn Ulvaeus

 and some songs with Stig Anderson